The monopolist's free boundary problem in the plane: Product selection remains Lipschitz up to the fixed boundary

 \section{Product selection remains Lipschitz up to the fixed boundary}

 One of our key techniques for studying the planar Monopolist's problem is the introduction of a new coordinate system defined in terms of the rays which foliate $\Omega_{n-1}$.
-These new coordinates are a powerful tool for studying the behaviour of the minimizer $u$ but their justification requires two significant technicalities.
-The first is a boundary regularity result in arbitrary dimensions, namely that in convex polyhedral domains $u$ is $C^{1,1}$ up to the boundary (away from the nondifferentiabilities of the boundary); furthermore, in smooth convex domains $u$ is $C^{1,1}$ on the set of rays having only one end on the boundary (Theorem \ref{thm:boundary-regularity}).
-The second required technicality, proved in Section~\ref{sec:neum-estim}, is an equivalence between the Neumann condition and strict convexity stated more precisely in Propositions~\ref{P:no distortion implies strict convexity} and \ref{P:strictly-convex-implies-neumann}.
-Readers who are interested primarily in the consequences of these technicalities rather than their proof may proceed directly to Section \ref{sec:coord-argum-two}.
+These new coordinates are a powerful tool for studying the behaviour of the minimizer $u$ but their justification requires two significant technical {preparations}. {Theorem \ref{thm:boundary-regularity} gives the first} boundary regularity result in arbitrary dimensions, namely that in convex polyhedral domains $u$ is $C^{1,1}$ up to the boundary (away from the nondifferentiabilities of the boundary); furthermore, in {all} convex domains, $u$ is $C^{1,1}$ on the set of rays having only one end on the boundary.
+The second required {preparation}, proved in Section~\ref{sec:neum-estim}, is an equivalence between the Neumann condition and strict convexity stated more precisely in Propositions~\ref{P:no distortion implies strict convexity} and \ref{P:strictly-convex-implies-neumann}.
+Readers who are interested primarily in the consequences of these {preparations} rather than their proofs may proceed directly to Section \ref{sec:coord-argum-two}.